 There are many over-the-counter options available for cold sore relief.
 Abreva® and Orajel™ are the two strongest OTC options.

 Orajel™ provides instant and targeted pain relief in and around the mouth.
 For herpes simplex cold sores, the Orajel™ Cold Sore formula includes six active ingredients shown to treat the pain, itching, and dryness caused by cold sores.
 It can be applied up to four times a day to help you stay comfortable through an outbreak.

 Abreva® is also an over-the-counter cream used to treat cold sores and fever blisters, but it works differently.
 Abreva® contains the only non-prescription ingredient approved by the FDA to accelerate the cold sore healing process.
 This OTC treatment can be used up to five times a day, or as directed by your doctor.

 Use Luminance RED to Fight Cold Sores From Sun Exposure

 Luminance RED is a breakthrough cold sore treatment that harnesses high-powered light technology to shorten healing time and decrease the frequency of sun-induced cold sores.

-This FDA-approved device nourishes the skin with red light, which is metabolized to accelerate the body’s healing process and strengthen its defenses against future attacks.
+This FDA-registered device nourishes the skin with red light, which is metabolized to accelerate the body’s healing process and strengthen its defenses against future attacks.
 Studies show that regular application of this treatment not only shortens the healing time of active outbreaks, but it can prevent future outbreaks altogether!

 The Luminance RED device is easy to use to reduce the effects of sun-induced cold sore outbreaks.
 It is designed to be held about one centimeter from the area being treated for up to three 60-second sessions per day.